Chapter 4:

 “Gah!”
 I coughed as her sharp nails gripped around the actively pumping organ.

-“My heart and not my soul?”
+“My heart?"
 I groaned through the uncomfortable pressure I was experiencing.
+"And not my soul?”

 Was this what a heart attack felt like?
+I thought, struggling to breathe.

-Phyllis removed her hand and, with a whip of her wrist, splattered some of my blood over the nearby tables.
+A minute passed before Phyllis removed her hand and, with a whip of her wrist, splattered some of my blood over the nearby tables.

 “What?”
 I asked as Phyllis shoved her hand once more into my chest, this time gripping something deeper and foreign inside of me.
 “Gah!
 Stop doing that!”